A University of Arizona · BIO5 Institute

 AI rightsNelson's argument

 Entitlements against systems "that increasingly govern access to employment, credit, healthcare, housing, and education."
-Collective, diffuse, opaque harms.
-A social-citizenship response to algorithmic power.
+Collective, diffuse, opaque harms — a social-citizenship response to algorithmic and environmental power.

 What Civic Grammar Cannot Do On Its Own